 Richard Evans has spent the past 50+ years helping companies become more effective in delivering quality and value to the production process while focusing on customer success.
 With a background in manufacturing engineering, he mentors and coaches leaders to recognize waste and apply lean principles, tools and techniques.
 His extensive knowledge of various industries enables him to quickly focus in on opportunities for improvement.
 An approved Lean Bronze Review Course trainer for SME, he coaches teams to increase value-added content.
 Evans is the president of the Canadian Region Board of AME and has served as a program chair on multiple AME national and regional lean conferences since 2007.
 He is an AME Consortium facilitator, sits on the AME Excellence Awards Council, and is a past chair of the Lean Certification Oversight and Appeals Committee responsible for developing and maintaining the Bronze, Silver, and Gold Lean Certification Program for SME, AME, The Canadian Society for Quality, and The Shingo Institute.
 He is also a Certified Training Within Industry (TWI) Job Instructions and Job Relations Trainer.
 “Fix what bugs you” is a term coined by Paul Akers, and Evans promotes that in every aspect of his life.

 Oscar Roche believes that excellence in business lies in the development of people's capabilities.
-It is this belief, combined with extensive operations management experience, that permits him to add value to any organisation he works with.
+His extensive operations management experience allows him to add value to any organisation.
 Across Australia, New Zealand and South East Asia, Roche specialises in developing the the TWI (Training Within Industry) frontline leadership skills of leading, instructing and improving, and the Improvement and Coaching Kata patterns outlined in Mike Rother's “Toyota Kata”.
 Now a TWI Institute Toyota Kata Master Trainer, Roche has made developing his skills in assisting companies reach their business improvement goals his main focus.
 With them he has practised methods and developed his specific skills in order to assist companies achieve genuine and sustained improvement.